lpolovets/lpolovets.github.io/fellowship/README.md

 - Attend weekly AMAs and short talks on the venture model, investing frameworks, and startup building

 ## What To Expect
-The Fellowship is a compensated, 5-week, part-time program designed to fit alongside a full-time role or research schedule.
+The Fellowship is a compensated, 7-week, part-time program designed to fit alongside a full-time role or research schedule.
 Fellows commit roughly 5 — 10 hours per week, joining pitch meetings as their schedules allow, plus a weekly AMA with Humba's investing team, and a few short sessions diving into how venture works behind the scenes.

 ## Why We're Doing This
 We believe the best investment decisions and insights come from collaboration with people who've built, researched, or operated in these fields firsthand.
 This is a way for us to learn from your expertise, widen our lens, and maybe help you on your next chapter as a founder, investor, or technologist.
 It's also a chance to become part of Humba's growing community of technologists, passionate about building at the edge of the possible.

 ## How To Apply
+The application takes about 30 minutes and can be found at: [TBD]

-The first 3 batches with 1-2 Fellows each will be:
+The next 3 batches with 2-3 Fellows each will be:
-* July 28 — August 29
+* July 13 - August 21
-* September 1 — October 3
+* August 24 - October 2
-* October 6 — November 7
+* October 5 — November 13

 **Applications are currently closed**.
 Updates on future cohorts will be posted on Humba's [blog](https://blog.humbaventures.com/){:target="_blank" rel="noopener"}.